huggingface/transformers/docs/source/en/perf_train_gpu_one.md

 * Momentum: 4 bytes/param
 * Variance: 4 bytes/param

-Suppose a model with 7B parameters and 200 millions parameters injected with [Low Rank Adapters](https://huggingface.co/docs/peft/conceptual_guides/lora).
+Suppose a model with 7B parameters and 200 million parameters injected with [Low Rank Adapters](https://huggingface.co/docs/peft/conceptual_guides/lora).

 The memory requirement for the optimizer state of the plain model would be 12 * 7 = 84 GB (assuming 7B trainable parameters).